Statement from Brian Houston, Senior Pastor, Hillsong Church Re: Royal Commission – Institutional Responses to Child Sexual Abuse

 This was a Royal Commission to examine the way institutions – like the church – handle complaints of sexual abuse.
 There was no allegation of abuse against anyone at Hillsong Church and no one was on trial.
 This was a hearing, not a trial.
 It’s important this point is clarified.

 As most of you know, I have spoken about the crimes of my father many times over many years.
-I have shared that when I first found out about this, I immediately confronted my father and ensured he never preached or served in any ministry capacity again.
-There was no delay in action – from the moment we knew and he confessed, his ministry stopped.
+I have shared that when I first found out about this, I immediately confronted my father and instructed that he never preach or serve in any ministry capacity again.
+There was no delay in action – from the moment we knew and he confessed, we instructed him to stop ministering.
 I then consulted the elders of what was then Sydney Christian Life Centre and we referred the matter to the national executive of the Assembly of God.

-The investigation and subsequent actions were then handled by the AOG without my interference.
+The subsequent actions were then handled by the AOG without my interference.

 There have been reports of money being paid to the victim.
 Again for clarification, this was between my father and the victim.
 It had nothing to do with me or Hillsong Church.